lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 This document defines the OID depicted in {{code-ar-arc}} as an additional CSR Attribute (PKCS#10) or Extension (CRMF) to carry Attestation Results in a CSR.

 ~~~
--- Arc for Attestation Result types
+-- OID for Attestation Result types
 id-aa-ar OBJECT IDENTIFIER ::= { id-aa (TBD2) }
 ~~~
-{: #code-ar-arc title="New OID Arc for PKIX Attestation Result Formats"}
+{: #code-ar-oid title="New OID for PKIX Attestation Result Formats"}

 ## Attestation Result Attribute and Extension {#sec-arAttr}